Food Box FAQ

 If I don’t like something in the food box selection, can I take more of something else?

-- Taking more than the packaged selection means someone else won’t get the food they paid for.
+- Unfortunately not.
+Taking more than the packaged selection means another subscriber won’t get the food they paid for.

 - Some of the items are available at the farm stand on pick-up days; you can also get more at the farmers markets where we sell.